lee-b/nimrun/README.md

   it was written in.
 What's the point of naming the interpreter on the shebang line, if you're going to use an extension?
 File extensions are a DOS thing anyway.

+* Does not pollute your working directory or the script directory with binaries or cache files.
+Builds everything in a temporary directory, and executes it from there, whilst maintaining the current working directory as the relative location in which data files are found, etc.

 * This also preserves your filenames and workflows, even if you decide to use a full nim project (or some other language) later (or earlier).